yinpinglai/lcs_the_phone_book_application/README.md

     results = _find_nodes(current_node, keyword[:-1])
     return results
 ```
+*Figure 5.3.1 - The code snippet of the concrete implementation of the search contact records function*

 Figure 5.3.1 illustrates the concrete of searching contacts by given keywords implementation.
 We followed the design of the searching contacts flow chart which is discussed in section 2.2.4 to implement it.
 The search contacts function takes the keyword as a parameter.
 It splits the keyword into every single character.
 It loops through each character to find related leaf nodes.
 The search function contains a sub-function called "_find_nodes".
 The sub-function finds all children recursively until it reaches the deepest leaf node.